astroumd/lmtoy/docs/wishlist.md

   have to decide on if you filter down or up, and if we allow a - sign in front of a directive

+* Additional parameters from the Hedwig proposal system should go in the workflow, so they can be used in the pipeline, and eventually go into FITS

+       vlsr (e.g. M31 has issues) for small fields of a big object ? width - expected width of the line in the field - for baselining extent (in X and Y different ?) observer (the PI name ?)
+       instrument (for FITS)

+  Experience with ADMIT and CASA could expose a few more.

 # parameter file vs. command line options